Green Lantern (Six Flags Great Adventure)

 Green Lantern, formerly known as Chang, was a stand-up roller coaster located at Six Flags Great Adventure in Jackson Township, New Jersey.
-Green Lantern stood 155 ft tall and featured a top speed of 63 mph.
+It stood 155 ft tall and featured a top speed of 63 mph.
 The 4155 ft ride featured five inversions and had a duration of approximately 21/2 minutes.
 The steel coaster was designed and built by Swiss manufacturer Bolliger & Mabillard.

 The ride originally operated at Kentucky Kingdom in Louisville, Kentucky from 1997 to 2009, where it was known as Chang.
 Upon opening in 1997, it held the world records for a stand-up coaster in height, drop, speed, length and number of inversions.
-The introduction of the ride caused Kentucky Kingdom to achieve record attendance levels.
-After Six Flags abandoned Kentucky Kingdom in 2009, the ride was relocated to Six Flags Great Adventure.
-The ride debuted in 2011 as Green Lantern, replacing the former Great American Scream Machine roller coaster.
+Its introduction caused Kentucky Kingdom to achieve record attendance levels.
+After Six Flags abandoned Kentucky Kingdom in 2009, it was relocated to Six Flags Great Adventure.
+It debuted in 2011 as Green Lantern, replacing the former Great American Scream Machine.
+The coaster closed at the end of the 2024 season, and was removed.